2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 Among the disadvantages we have that the final product is usually non-portable, that means it cannot be run anywhere besides the machine it was compiled for.
 This means that you will have to create separate builds for each console, as well as different builds for each operating system.

 Another disadvantage can be development speed: before you can test anything your game needs to be rebuilt.
-Sometimes the rebuild process can be quick (thanks to some techniques that avoid building things that didn't change), something it can be long.
+Sometimes the rebuild process can be quick (thanks to some techniques that avoid building things that didn't change), sometimes it can be long.

 A very strong advantage of compiled languages is speed.
 Being essentially compiled to machine code, compiled languages have an easier time squeezing every last drop of performance from the platform you're building for.
 In addition, some languages can use features to physically remove unused code from the build: this way release builds can be much faster than debug ones, because the debug code is physically removed.